+PHY 5302-Experimental Neuroscience.
+A study of the current techniques used in the neuroscience research laboratory.
+PHY 5310-Introduction to Physiological Research.
+Beginning graduate student to learn research approaches and techniques.
 PHY 5822-Physiology.
 A study of human physiology with major emphasis on bodycontrolling systems and their interrelations.
 Pathophysiological mechanisms are also stressed.